 - Extra food

-Now you should know everything you need to go tromping through the snow in your spare time.
+Now you should know everything you need to go tromping through the snow in your spare time, including when to use snowshoes or snow spikes for hiking.
 While many of your friends are hibernating indoors, you will be indulging in fun, snowy adventures all winter.